interface-earth/interface-earth.github.io/README.md

 2. Molecular dynamics simulations of the uptake and release of emerging contaminants in groundwater aquifers
 3. Material properties and interfacial processes under extreme conditions

-Please feel free to contact me (ke.yuan@stonybrook.edu) to learn more about research opportunities or potential collaborations.
+Please feel free to contact me to learn more about research opportunities or potential collaborations.

 <h2 class="section-header" id="team-members">
 Team Members